MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-identify-the-account-to-impersonate.md

 ---
-title: "How to Identify the account to impersonate"
+title: "Identify the account to impersonate"

 manager: sethgros